-- City Manager in conjunction with the Department Heads, will analyze the following: - Probability of failure - Current or expected water levels - Current inundation study maps - Time frames from failure to inundation - City Manager (EOC Director) should consider a Level III EOC Activation based upon the potential threat. - City Manager (EOC Director) will assess the need for a Disaster Declaration. - Public Information Officer should develop Public Information Alerts for distribution.
-All press releases should be approved by EOC Director or designee. - Determine if Department's Continuity of Operations Plans should be implemented - All City and County Department Heads, and private agencies (BiCounty Ambulance, Recology, Yuba/Sutter Transit, Yuba City Unified School District, Red Cross, TIP) will confirm all telephone lists. - Department will review Emergency Operations Plan and ensure department readiness including procedures for alerting and mobilizing emergency organizations. - The Operations Chief, or designee, should check with mass care centers for readiness (Operations Chief may consider staffing the Care and Shelter Branch) and contact Red Cross. - The EOC Director, through the Liaison Officer, should contact the Superintendent of the Yuba City Unified School District and the Sutter County Superintendent of Schools should advise them of the current and projected situation.
-In addition, request availability of school buses for potential evacuation. - Department Heads should brief their staff on current and projected situation. - City Manager (EOC Director) should consider alternative EOC Facility location outside of the potential inundation area. - Operations Chief should utilize Emergency Incident Evacuation Plan and City Evacuation Zones to predetermine any evacuation notifications. - Operations Chief should make notifications to the Community Relocation Centers and advise them of the potential use for gathering areas for evacuations.
+- The City Manager, in conjunction with the Department Heads, will analyze the following: - Probability of failure - Current or expected water levels - Current inundation study maps - Time frames from failure to inundation. - The City Manager (EOC Director) should consider a Level III EOC Activation based on the potential threat. - The City Manager (EOC Director) will assess the need for a Disaster Declaration. - The Public Information Officer should develop Public Information Alerts for distribution.
+All press releases and social media posts should be approved by EOC Director or designee. - Determine if the Department's Continuity of Operations Plans should be implemented - All City and County Department Heads and private agencies (BiCounty Ambulance, Recology, Yuba/Sutter Transit, Yuba City Unified School District, Red Cross, TIP) will confirm all telephone lists. - Each City Department will review Emergency Operations Plan and ensure department readiness, including procedures for alerting and mobilizing emergency organizations. - The Operations Chief, or designee, should check with mass care centers for readiness (Operations Chief may consider staffing the Care and Shelter Branch) and contact Red Cross. - The EOC Director, through the Liaison Officer, should contact the Superintendent of the Yuba City Unified School District, and the Sutter County Superintendent of Schools should advise them of the current and projected situation.
+In addition, request the availability of school buses for potential evacuation. - Department Heads should brief their staff on the current and projected situation. - The City Manager (EOC Director) should consider alternative EOC Facility locations outside of the potential inundation area. - Operations Chief should utilize Emergency Incident Evacuation Plan and City Evacuation Zones to predetermine any evacuation notifications. - Operations Chief should make notifications to the Community Relocation Centers and advise them of the potential use of gathering areas for evacuations.